Search News & Insights

 Clarity from the Central Bank on Lending to SME’s

-AUTHOR(S): Patrick Molloy, Peter O’Brien, Alan Keating, Alma Campion, Rory McPhillips, Laura Gleeson, Donal O’Donovan, Stuart Kennedy, Chris Quinn, William Prentice, Ruth Hunter, Turlough Galvin, Christian Donagh
+AUTHOR(S): Patrick Molloy, Alan Keating, Alma Campion, Rory McPhillips, Donal O’Donovan, Stuart Kennedy, Chris Quinn, William Prentice, Ruth Hunter, Turlough Galvin, Christian Donagh

-PRACTICE AREA GROUP: Structured Finance and Derivatives, Banking
+PRACTICE AREA GROUP: Structured Finance and Securitisation, Finance and Capital Markets

 Helpful amendments have recently been introduced to what are referred in the Irish market as the “SME Regulations” (the Central Bank (Supervision and Enforcement) Act 2013 (Section 48) (Lending to Small and Medium – Sized Enterprises) Regulations 2015 which were signed into law on 17 December 2015) with a view to enabling regulated lenders to take account of data measured at a group level when considering whether they need to treat a borrower as coming within the ambit of the SME Regulations.